Hans Christian Doseth: Death

-Doseth died along with his climbing partner Finn Dæhli during an expedition with Stein P. Aasheim and Dag Kolsrud on Great Trango Tower (6286 m) in Karakoram, Pakistan, during descent, after establishing the Norwegian Buttress, the first route to scale the massive east face of the mountain.
+Doseth died along with his climbing partner Finn Dæhli during an expedition with Stein P. Aasheim and Dag Kolsrud on Great Trango Tower (6286 m) in Karakoram, Pakistan.
+A few hundred meters below the summit, Aasheim and Kolsrud had to turn back due to lack of food.
+Doseth and Dæhli continued to the summit, but disappeared during descent, after establishing the Norwegian Buttress, the first route to scale the massive east face of the mountain.
 The causes of the accident are not known.